 Only 15 minutes from Elk Run is Linganore Winecellars, which offers a unique Wine and Food Pairing option that changes monthly.
 This May, it’s an ode to Mom with a “Cheese and Chocolates” theme.
 Since I visited in July, the theme was “American Delights”, which had locally made smoked, herb and cheddar cheeses, American made summer sausage and a delectable and rich cheesecake to pair with their wines.
 It was a lot of fun to be guided by the steward on what food to pair with which wine, and to compare how the wine tasted before and after trying the food accompaniment.
 After the roughly 40 minute tasting, and squeezing in a tour where I learned all about Linganore’s extensive history and in-depth wine-making process, I decided to buy a bottle and treat myself to a picnic lunch on a picturesque, sunny summer afternoon.
 The grounds of Linganore are breath-taking, with expansive views of their vineyards.

-On days like this one, it’s difficult to get back into the car and return to the hustle and bustle of DC, but the hour drive back completes the route’s giant loop, meaning it’s on a completely different road than the one taken up to Misty Manor.
+On days like this one, it’s difficult to get back into the car and return to the hustle and bustle of Washington DC, but the hour drive back completes the route’s giant loop, meaning it’s on a completely different road than the one taken up to Misty Manor.
 The views are of even more beautiful rural Maryland that feels like an entirely different world from DC.